Caribbean Reef Squid

 Diet: The Caribbean Reef Squid’s diet consists mainly of fish like the schooling sardines and arthropods like shrimp.

-Reproduction: The courting ritual of the Caribbean Reef Squid involves color and pattern changing communication, the female participates in sexual selection.
+Reproduction: Caribbean Reef Squid are gonochoric (male or female for life).
+They reproduce sexually with indirect fertilization.
+The courting ritual of the Caribbean Reef Squid involves color and pattern changing communication, the female participates in sexual selection.
 If selected, the male attaches a packet of sperm to the females body while displaying a pulsating pattern.
 The female moves the sperm packet to her seminal receptacle and then lays her eggs.
+The eggs are laid in clusters of capsules.
+The eggs hatch into a planktonic larval stage.
+They reach sexual maturity in only five to six months.
 Like other cephalopods, the Caribbean Reef Squid is semelparous.
 Female squids die immediately after laying eggs, but the male can fertilize multiple females before dying.